yochaigal/cairn/resources/monsters/green-dragon.md

 - Forest-dwelling snakes topped with tall green scales.
 Collect great hoards of treasure.
 - Use intelligence and cunning to manipulate the weak into their service.
-- **Chlorine Gas**: Anyone nearby must make a DEX save to escape its reach, or lose 1d4 STR and becomes _deprived_.
+- **Chlorine Gas**: Anyone nearby must make a DEX save to escape its reach or lose 1d4 STR and becomes _deprived_.